jesseilc123/Phase-5-capstone-project/client/README.md

 **SignupForm.js**

 This component handles the signup feature.
 Formik is being used for frontend data validation.
+Signuo with a social account does not work at the current state.
+Also there are no Terms of Use or Privacy Policy.
+Email me about WIKI news and events also does not actually send out an email.

 ## context
 **images**